Let's get the premise of this essay out of the way right now.

-Another data point: The Producer Price Index (PPI), a must-watch index of the selling price domestic producers get for what they market, shows a 7.8% year on year increase for July.
+Another data point: The Producer Price Index (PPI), a must-watch index of the selling price domestic producers get for what they market, shows a 7.8% year-on-year increase for July.

 Ignore these gathering and rapidly coalescing inflationary storm clouds at your considerable financial peril.
 Even those with great wealth may find themselves hobbled in the near future if they fail to act decisively.

-For the rest of us, an inhibition to acquire and store physical gold and silver as insurance – not in unallocated accounts, but "in hand" – could be as devastating to our wealth and living standards in its own way as what Venezuelans, Argentines, Mexicans, Turks, Lebanese and many other peoples are going through right now.
+For the rest of us, an inhibition to acquire and store physical gold and silver as insurance – not in unallocated accounts, but "in hand" – could be as devastating to our wealth and living standards in its way as what Venezuelans, Argentines, Mexicans, Turks, Lebanese and many other peoples are going through right now.

 Don't be caught "standing by" when the purchase price of the dollars in your pocket starts "doing a bolivar."
 Begin acquiring, then adding to your plan, and securely holding gold and silver... now!